Configuring the Inbound Gateway

 6. Set Type as “MX” and add a Data entry corresponding to the Coro Inbound Gateway MX record address.

-7. Make sure to add the Coro Inbound Gateway address with the lowest priority number (giving it highest priority in the list).
+7. Add the Coro Inbound Gateway address with the lowest priority number (giving it highest priority in the list).
 Other servers in the list should be the original Google servers:

 Configuring Google DNS 2